 to say that he didnít abandon his early love for geography.
 He knows all 42

-you would like to hire Steve for a show or event or be put on his mailing list,
+you would like to hire Steve for a show or event,

 feel free to contact him.

 Since 2008, I've been the announcer for the Boston